Daytime: At the Equator

 At the Equator, the daytime period always lasts about 12 hours, regardless of season.
-As viewed from the Equator, the Sun always rises and sets vertically, following an apparent path nearly perpendicular to the horizon.
-Due to the axial tilt of Earth, Sun always lies within 23.44° north or south of the celestial equator, so the subsolar point always lies within the tropics.
+As viewed from the Equator, the Sun always rises and sets roughly vertically, following an apparent path close to perpendicular to the horizon.

 From the March equinox to the September equinox, the Sun rises within 23.44° north of due east, and sets within 23.44° north of due west.
 From the September equinox to the March equinox, the Sun rises within 23.44° south of due east and sets within 23.44° south of due west.
 The Sun's path lies entirely in the northern half of the celestial sphere from the March equinox to the September equinox, but lies entirely in the southern half of the celestial sphere from the September equinox to the March equinox.
 On the equinoxes, the equatorial Sun culminates at the zenith, passing directly overhead at solar noon.

 The fact that the equatorial Sun is always so close to the zenith at solar noon explains why the tropical zone contains the warmest regions on the planet overall.
 Additionally, the Equator sees the shortest sunrise or sunset because the Sun's path across the sky is so nearly perpendicular to the horizon.
 On the equinoxes, the solar disk takes only two minutes to traverse the horizon (from top to bottom at sunrise and from bottom to top at sunset).